 Every basement extension is different and no two projects are ever the same.

-The price for one extension could work out quite different to a similar one in your neighbour’s home.
+The price for one extension could work out quite different from a similar one, even one completed on the same street.

 Here are the key points to consider:

 - Converting an existing cellar will cost around half as much as digging out an entirely new basement.
 If you have an existing cellar, you could get extra usable floor space at a great price.

 - Basements underneath the garden are cheaper than those directly under the house.

 - Creating external access to the basement will add around £6000 – £8000 to the cost of the basement.